A Simple Analytic Treatment of Neutrino Mass Impact on the Full Power Spectrum Shape via a Two-Fluid Approximation: Limiting Form on Small Scales

-where $\delta_{\rm D}^{[3]}$ is the 3D Dirac delta function.
-We have already seen that the neutrinos do not change the matter density perturbations on large scales and therefore, this part of the power spectrum is completely insensitive to the neutrino mass.
-On small scales, however, we can see that the neutrinos change $\dm(q,s)$ according to (\ref{dm}).
-Therefore we can calculate the power spectrum at the present time, when $s=0$, as:
+where $\mu \equiv 3/5f_{\nu}$. (\ref{dmlargeq}) is therefore consistent with previous work \cite{Hu_1998}.
+To obtain the asymptotic power spectrum on small scales, we may use (\ref{dm}) along with the definition of the power spectrum, (\ref{PS}).
+We have already seen that the neutrinos do not change the matter density perturbations on large scales; consequently this part of the power spectrum is completely insensitive to the neutrino mass.
+On small scales, however, we the neutrinos change $\dm(q,s)$ according to (\ref{dm}).
+Therefore we calculate the power spectrum at $s=0$ (the present) as:

-The normalization factor $\mathcal{N}$ is set by the requirement that on very large scales we see no effect from the neutrinos.
-It means that on very large scales $P(q,s) = P_{\fnu=0}(q,s)$ and therefore, $\mathcal{N}=1$.
-So:
+The normalization factor $\mathcal{N}$ is set by the fact that on very large scales the neutrinos have no effect.
+Mathematically, this translates to the requirement that, on very large scales, $P(q,s) = P_{\fnu=0}(q,s)$; from this we conclude that $\mathcal{N}=1$.
+We then have: